 Contraindications: Any pharmaceutical drugs, especially SSRIs because of St. John’s wort.
 Ashwagandha is contra indicated with hyper thyroid.

-Herbalism of different varieties is being more widely practised by folk herbalists, including bio-hackers, who will use just about anything and are very keen on scientific studies while they often shun traditional knowledge.
-I think what is needed is a more balanced approach drawing from the great herbal teachers of the world as well as any scientific developments.
+Herbalism of different varieties is being more widely practised by folk herbalists, including bio-hackers, who will use just about anything and are very keen on scientific studies while they often look down on traditional knowledge.
+I think what is needed is a more balanced approach drawing from the worlds great herbalist teachers as well as any scientific developments.